 Chief Executive Officer

-Christine has extensive global experience in the Marketing and Advertising Industries, working for heavy weights such as Unilever Europe, the Olympics and Paspaley Pearls.
+Christine has extensive global experience in the Marketing and Advertising Industries.
+She has worked for heavy weights such as Unilever Europe, the Olympics, and Paspaley Pearls.

-After the earthquakes Christine decided it was time for a new career challenge leaving her role as CEO for Christchurch and Canterbury Tourism to work for St John in a commercial and fundraising role.
-It then seemed like a logical move to join the Air Rescue/Flying Doctor Trusts as their CEO.
+After the earthquakes, Christine decided it was time for a new career challenge.
+Leaving her role as CEO for Christchurch and Canterbury Tourism to work for St John in a commercial and fundraising role.
+It then seemed like a logical move to join the Rescue Helicopter / Flying Doctor Trusts as their CEO.

-Rachael has worked for the Air Rescue Trust for over 20 years, starting out providing admin support for the Trust’s Telemarketing Fundraising Programme working her way to the position of General Manager.
-“I enjoy being part of an incredible team, working hard to provide a world class Air Rescue and Air Ambulance service for the Canterbury and West Coast communities.”
+Rachael has worked for the Rescue Helicopter Trust for over 20 years.
+She started out providing admin support for the Telemarketing Fundraising Programme, working her way to the position of General Manager.
+“I enjoy being part of an incredible team, working hard to provide a world-class Rescue Helicopter and Air Ambulance service for the Canterbury and West Coast communities.”

 Experiences that stands out for Rachael were the 2011 and 2016 earthquakes.
-It was a particularly challenging time for the Air Rescue Crews, as well as the wider Garden City and Air Rescue Trust team.
+It was a particularly challenging time for the rescue crews, as well as the wider GCH Aviation and Rescue Helicopter Trust team.